TEXAS THESPIANS

 Junior Festival Live Thespy's

-We offer seven (7) Thespy categories on Junior Festival Day.
+We offer seven (7) Thespy categories at each live Junior Regional Festival.

 • Solo Musical